 NEW!
 The Department of the Classics would welcome applicants interested in fields related to Greco-Roman antiquity, including, but not limited to Republican and Imperial Latin literature, Cicero and Roman oratory, Latin historiography, reception of Latin literature, history of classical scholarship.

 SROH Application Process

 SROH takes place between June and August.
-Interested students can apply through the Leadership Alliance Summer Research-Early Identification Program.
+For information on eligibility requirements and how to apply, please visit the Leadership Alliance Summer Research-Early Identification Program.

 Room, Board, and Stipends

-The program covers travel to and from the program, housing, and typically a stipend of $3,500 and a food allowance of $1,500.
+The in-person version of the program covers travel to and from the program, housing, and typically a stipend of $3,500 and a food allowance of $1,500.
 Students participating in MARC or similar programs that provide summer support are welcome to apply.
 Students are required to participate for the full period of the program.
-Summer 2020 dates are June 8 (Move-in June 7)–August 13 (Move-out by August 15).